dfsw/Cookies/README.md

 ## Changelog

+### **Major Version 0.3.0 - The Heavenly Upgrades Update**
+* Added 97 new heavenly upgrades that are unlocked when you have completed the vanilla heavenly upgrades tree.

+### Version 0.2.1
+* Updated several production achievement descriptions to correct the use of wrong notation numbers.
+The logic was always correct, but the descriptions were incorrect.
+Thanks to Reddit user mei_ch.
+* Cleaned up some outdated code that was hanging around.
+* Several quality-of-life fixes to the terminal minigame to improve layout and behavior.
+* Terminal minigame: fixed a bug that could cause Shimmering Veil to break if placed after click generators on laggy computers.
+* Fixed Garden Sacrifice achievements to track the existing sacrifice counter.
+* Fixed an exploit that could award Spellslinger via save-scumming.
+* Fixed a bug with In the Shadows not being awarded due to character encoding mismatches.
+* Holding down the Shift key while viewing a completed Mysteries of the Cookie Age puzzle will now display the original clue you solved.
+Thanks to CursedSliver for the idea.
+* Various puzzle tweaks in Mysteries of the Cookie Age to reduce tolerance and make things more fair to solve; no puzzle logic has been updated.
+* Fixed the vanilla bug that could corrupt a save file if two spirits are swapped before a save.
+Many thanks to Fillexs and CursedSliver for the code and guidance on the fix.
+* Fixed a bug that would apply mod upgrades in permanent upgrade slots in Born Again mode when they shouldn’t have been.
+* Many additional small fixes and UI improvements.

 ### **Major Version 0.2.0 - Terminal a Javascript Console Minigame**
 * Introducing a whole new minigame for Cookie Clicker!
 The [Javascript Console Minigame: Terminal](https://github.com/dfsw/Just-Natural-Expansion?tab=readme-ov-file#javascript-console-minigame-terminal) allows the player to write programs for Cookie Clicker to automate actions and create perfect combos or crash the system and ruin their setups.
 Unlocked at Level 1 Javascript Consoles are toggled on/off in the Options Menu.